CheyenneMDavid/foraging-link-ui/README.md

 - For unliking a post, likes_count defaults to a 1 before decrementing, ensuring it never becomes NaN.
 Also, by setting it to 1 before decrementing, it doesn't run the risk of becomeing a negative number.

+### Authentication Redirect – Page Refresh Issue

+Refreshing the `CourseRegistrationForm` page always redirected to **Sign In**,
+even when already signed in.

+This happened because `CurrentUserProvider` rendered its children before the
+`/dj-rest-auth/user/` request finished.
+On refresh, `currentUser` was briefly
+`null`, which triggered a false redirect.

+As part of troubleshooting, I also updated `SignInForm.js` to use `axiosReq`
+instead of plain `axios`.
+This keeps the login request consistent with the
+rest of the API calls, though it wasn’t the direct fix for the redirect issue.

+The actual fix was adding an `isLoading` state.
+While `isLoading` is `true`,
+children aren’t rendered.
+Once the request completes, `finally` sets
+`isLoading` to `false` — essentially providing a short delay before the page
+is rendered.

 ## Later Dev Fixes